 Phone: (404) 785-1728

 Innovator DisclosuresMs.
-Killgore has not responded to requests for information concerning any financial interests or business or professional affiliations relevant to the work described in this profile.
+Killgore has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile.

 ResultsPre- and post-implementation comparisons show that this program significantly reduced the incidence of pressure ulcers and enhanced reporting of those hospital-acquired pressure ulcers that do occur; information provided in May 2011 indicates that the hospital is on target to meet pressure ulcer goals.
 Results are as follows: